FNNDSC/pfdcm/README.md

-# `pfdcm` -- Uniform REST API serivce to various PACS services
+# `pfdcm` - An Opensource REST API to communicate with any number of PACS instances concurrently

 ## Abstract